-According to the study, a diet that is filled with fresh produce is not only just good for your overall health but your future health.
-The large study suggests that eating large helpings and servings of fruits and vegetables daily may substantially cut a person’s risk of death.
+A diet filled with fresh produce is not only good for your overall health but your future health.
+An extensive study published in the Journal of Epidemiology and Community Health suggests that eating large helpings and servings of fruits and vegetables daily may substantially cut a person’s risk of death.

 Centers for Disease Control and Prevention (CDC) advises incorporating vegetables and fruits into a person’s healthy dietary pattern.
 The CDC’s recommended doses depend on sex and age.

 The University College London (UCL) analyzed the eating habits of over 65,000 people in England from 2001 to 2013.
 They found that those who had seven or more portions of fruits or vegetables each day had a 42% lower risk of dying than those who had less than one portion each day.
 The fatality risk was reduced by 36% with five to seven portions, 29% with three to five portions, and 14% with one to three portions of daily fruits and vegetables.